RiverLikesMath/academic-starter-blog/content/post/interview-with-a-contractor/index.md

 **River:** Did you like math when you were in school?

 **Martin:** Yeah.
 I really liked it in grammar school where it was mostly addition and subtraction and multiplication and divison.
 When I got into high school and college I did algebra and geometry.
-I loved geometry because it showed me how the world is put together, in angles, circles, squares, rectangles, parralelograms, everything!
+I loved geometry because it showed me how the world is put together, in angles, circles, squares, rectangles, parallelograms, everything!
 All of those things I have to do all the time in my work.

 There was a job in which I had to install a window that was an oval, so I knew I need two centers of focus and I had to take my string line and put a pencil on that string line and go around both of them at the same time.
 Then I took that and cut it out and gave it to the window contractor and the window contractor made it from my template.
 So that was fun!